DS-223-2025-Fall/group-2/ds/README.md

 A small Python project that allows to search for classic books **by title or by meaning** using SentenceTransformer embeddings.
 Users can type a book name or a theme (e.g., “dystopian future”) and the model finds the closest match semantically.
+This is initial exploration of what we can do to solve the problem of searching for the users.

 ---